AI Writing Tools for Emails and Social Media: 2026 Guide

 • Are anonymized insights from your content sold or shared?

 The most privacy-conscious tools like CleverType use on-device processing when possible and have clear data retention policies.
+In 2026, this has become less of a premium feature and more of an industry standard, especially as regulations like GDPR and newer privacy laws have tightened requirements around data handling.

 Choosing Privacy-Focused AI Writing Solutions